 Visiting Florida beyond the theme parks – Alexander Springs

-Florida is known for stunning natural springs, and at just an hour and half north of Orlando, Ocala National Forest should be on your must visit list, but be prepared!
+Florida is known for stunning natural springs, and at just an hour and a half north of Orlando, Ocala National Forest should be on your must-visit list, but be prepared!

 5 Things Every Iowan Should Know About Visiting Ocala National Forest

 1. Know the trail system, environmental dangers (ex: bears and poisonous snakes) and plan ahead.
-Unlike the well-marked trails of the Superior Hiking Trail, most of the Florida Trail is for more experienced hikers and trail heads are difficult to locate.
+Unlike the well-marked trails of the Superior Hiking Trail, most of the Florida Trail is for more experienced hikers and trailheads are challenging to locate.

 2. Bring along plenty of food and water.
 Supplies can be difficult to find once inside the National Forest.

 3. Day use fees are per person, per location.

 4. Unmaintained backroads are sandier and softer than Class B roads in Iowa.
 Becare driving, especially in the rain.